cigroup-ol/metaopt/docs/index.rst

 Let's say a particular objective function takes three parameters ``a``, ``b`` and ``g``, where ``a`` is an integer between -10 and 10, ``b`` is a float between 0.0 and 1.0 and ``g`` is a boolean.
-To specify these, the decorators :func:`metaopt.core.param.int`, :func:`metaopt.core.param.float` and :func:`metaopt.core.param.bool` have to be used as follows.
+To specify these, we use the following decorators on the objective function:

+* :func:`metaopt.core.param.util.param.int`
+* :func:`metaopt.core.param.util.param.float`
+* :func:`metaopt.core.param.util.param.bool`

+The decorators have to be specified in the same order as the function parameters and should have the same name (the first parameter of the decorator).
+The topmost decorator has to specify the leftmost function parameter (preferably using the same name) and so forth.

 .. code-block:: python

-    from metaopt.core import param
+    from metaopt.core.param.util import param

     @param.int("a", interval=[-10, 10])
     @param.float("b", interval=[0, 1])